rprakashdass/key-value-store/docs/understandings.md

 - Channels are conduit which through go routines can sends or receive data.
 - Channels can be created in specific datatype. ex: `chan int, chan string, chan struct etc..`

+### channel reciever
+ - `->` is the channel reciever symbol.
+ - It blocks until it recieves a value from the channel on the right hand side

 ### UnBuffered Channel
  - It has no capacity, when data recieves that is sent to other goroutines
  - Sender blocks (waits) until a receiver is ready.